Taxifolin

 Taxifolin (5,7,3',4'-flavan-on-ol), also known as dihydroquercetin, belongs to the subclass flavanonols in the flavonoids, which in turn is a class of polyphenols.
+It is extracted from plants such as Siberian larch and milk thistle.

 Stereocenters

 Taxifolin has two stereocenters on the C-ring, as opposed to quercetin which has none.
-For example, (+)-taxifolin has (2R,3R)-configuration, making it 1 out of 4 stereoisomers that comprise 2 pairs of enantiomers.
+For example, (+)-taxifolin has (2R,3R)-configuration, making it one out of four stereoisomers that comprise two pairs of enantiomers.

 Natural occurrences

 Taxifolin is found in non-glutinous rice boiled with adzuki bean (adzuki-meshi).

 It can be found in conifers like the Siberian larch, Larix sibirica, in Russia, in Pinus roxburghii, in Cedrus deodara and in the Chinese yew, Taxus chinensis var. mairei.

 It is also found in the silymarin extract from the milk thistle seeds.

 Taxifolin is present in vinegars aged in cherry wood.

 Taxifolin, and flavonoids in general, can be found in many beverages and products.
 Specifically, taxifolin is found in plant-based foods like fruit, vegetables, wine, tea, and cocoa.